jeremyandrews/argus/README.md

 ## Environment Variables

 Configure the program using environment variables.
 Copy `env.template` to `.env` and edit it as necessary.
 You will need to source the `.env` file to make the variables available to your shell.
-On Linux, you can do this with `. .env`, and on macOS, you can use `source .env`.

 ### Environment Variables in `env.template`: